-Adjunct Associate Professor Steve Callister - National Chairman, BBus, MBA FCPA, FAICD, FAIM
+Adjunct Associate Professor Steve Callister AM - National Chairman, B Bus, MBA FCPA, FAICD, FAIM

-Steve is Managing Director and Partner of an import wholesale company, dealing with all major retailers in Australia.
+Steve is Managing Director and Partner of his own import wholesale company.
 After being diagnosed with Prostate Cancer in 2004, his first role in 2005 was as Convenor of St Vincent's Prostate Cancer Support Group.

 Subsequent roles have been as Chairman of the NSW SAC, delegate to the National Support and Advocacy Committee and Chairman of the NSW Board.

 In May 2009 he became Chairman of PCFA's Marketing and Fundraising Committee of the National Board, Deputy National Chairman in 2015 and National Chairman in November 2018.